Midlife Crisis

 Dig deeper with Sebastian →

-Stein positions Jung's confrontation with the unconscious following the Freud break as the exemplary historical instance of the midlife crisis resolved through depth-psychological encounter with the Self.
+Stein uses Jung’s biographical confrontation with the unconscious as the exemplary instance of midlife crisis as individuation, grounding the theoretical concept in lived psychological reality.

 Stein, Murray, Jung’s Map of the Soul: An Introduction, 1998thesis